Eltoperma/webdevprojekt/README.md

 ## How to start:

-You need to have node.js and and a package manager, in our case NPM, installed
+You need to have node.js and a package manager, in our case NPM, installed

 In the root directory of the project folder run following commands: